2024 Survivorship Champion's Prize

 Camp Casco – located in Groton Massachusetts

 Camp Casco Oncology Camp is a free one-of-a-kind overnight experience created especially for children ages 7-17 who have been diagnosed with cancer or had cancer.
 A sibling camp session is available for kids ages 9-17 who have had a brother or sister diagnosed with cancer.
 Nestled in Groton, MA, this camp offers a chance to leave worries behind and connect with others who understand their journey.
-Campers enjoy swimming in the lake, obstacle courses, arts & crafts, team-building games, campfires, and much more.
+Campers enjoy swimming in the lake, obstacle courses, arts and crafts, team-building games, campfires, and much more.

 Camp Catch-A-Rainbow – located in Jackson Michigan